 - Sharp pain or shooting pain.

-These are all symptoms of an implant failure, or signs of the local tissue reacting adversely to the implant.
+These are all symptoms of implant failure, or signs of the local tissue reacting adversely to the implant.
 However, these are not the symptoms of heavy metal poisoning.
 Heavy metal poisoning takes longer to show symptoms, but have far more serious consequences.

 Symptoms of heavy metal poisoning can include optical nerve damage, organ damage, internal bleeding and an increased risk of cancer.